rkb121541/rofi-catppuccin-mocha/README.md

 <p align="center">Credits to <a href="https://github.com/undiabler">@undiabler</a> for providing the basis that I shamelessly took and recolored.</p>

-I used it to make my personal theme for my Gruvbox Material desktop.
+<p align="center">I used it to make my personal theme for my Gruvbox Material desktop.</p>

 ---